Generic name: methylphenidate (oral) (METH il FEN i date)

 signs of psychosis--hallucinations (seeing or hearing things that are not real), new behavior problems, aggression, hostility, paranoia;

 Aptensio XR can affect growth in children.
-Tell your doctor if your child is not growing at a normal rate while using this medicine.
+Your child's height and weight may need to be checked often.
+Tell your doctor if your child is not growing at a normal rate.

 Common side effects may include:

 mood changes, anxiety, feeling nervous or irritable, trouble sleeping;

 fast heart rate, pounding heartbeats or fluttering in your chest;

 dry mouth, nausea, vomiting, stomach pain, indigestion; or